-Real Time Clock-RTC reset
+Real-Time Clock (RTC Reset)

-The Real Time Clock (RTC) reset function allows you or the service technician to recover the recently launched model Dell XPS systems from No POST/No Boot/No Power situations.
-You can initiate the RTC reset on the system from a power-off state only if it is connected to AC power.
-Press and hold the power button for 25 seconds.
-The system RTC reset occurs after you release the power button.
+The Real Time Clock (RTC) reset function allows you or the service technician to recover Dell computers from No POST/No Power/No Boot situations.
+The legacy jumper enabled RTC reset has been retired on these models.

+Start the RTC reset with the computer powered off and connected to AC power.
+Press and hold the power button for thirty (30) seconds.
+The computer RTC Reset occurs after you release the power button.